-This is my detailed review of Unbound Merino’s new line of women’s merino wool basics (plus one of their men’s merino t-shirts!), and whether they stand up to their claims of being the perfect travel clothes.
-(AKA: Looking and smelling good for weeks without washing.)
+This is my detailed review of Unbound Merino’s new line of women’s merino wool travel clothing (plus one of their men’s merino t-shirts).
+Do they stand up to their claim of being practically all you need to pack for travel?
+And do they really look and smell good for weeks without washing?
+Here’s what I’ve found after months years of wear.
+SEE THE REVIEW VIDEO BELOW.

 If you’re planning to buy half a dozen t-shirts or wool sweaters this season, I’m pretty sure the founders of Unbound Merino would expect you to take your business elsewhere.
 But if you’re interested in just buying one high-quality merino t-shirt or sweater in the next several years, you’re probably the customer they’re looking for.

-Of course, that’s just my opinion.
-But I met the brand’s co-founder, Dima, at a travel conference this spring, and after a few conversations, I think his disdain for excessive consumerism might just be the most sustainable thing about Unbound Merino.
+Of course, that’s just my opinion, but it’s based on meeting the brand’s co-founder, Dima, at a travel conference this spring.
+After a few conversations, I think his disdain for excessive consumerism might just be the most sustainable thing about Unbound Merino.

 That outfit, as it turned out, is about a quarter of his entire wardrobe.

-If you see something you like from Unbound Merino, you can use the discount code TILTEDMAP for 10% off your order.
-(They make clothing in small lots that usually sell out within a few months, so they don’t really do additional sales.)
+You can use the discount code TILTEDMAP for 10% off your Unbound Merino order.
+(They make clothing in small lots that usually sell out within a few months, so they don’t often do additional sales beyond this discount.)

 Traditional fashion companies have two annual seasons – spring/summer and fall/winter, so they market new designs twice a year.
 But now, many brands have four seasons.
 And fast-fashion companies come out with new designs every week.
 Yep, that’s 52 new seasons a year, to encourage us to drop by their stores continuously, buying as many cheap clothes as possible.